UWaterloo-Formula-Electric/firmware/README.md

 ```
 ## Quick start

-1. Clone the repo
+1. Clone the repo to your local machine.
-- Windows/macOS/Linux: anywhere is fine so pick your preference.
+- Windows/macOS/Linux: anywhere on your machine is fine so pick your preference.
   In a terminal, navigate to a directory where you want to clone the firmware repository (e.g., `/c/Users/Jacky/UWFE` is my setup on a Windows machine, `/Users/jacky/UWFE/` is my setup on a Macbook).
 Then, run the following command:
   ```
   git clone git@github.com:UWaterloo-Formula-Electric/firmware.git